vlthr/dottydoc-templating/README.md

 {% if page.noexists %}  <- Does not throw an error
 {% endif %}
 ```
-This allows you to check for the existence of a variable without causing errors.
+This is a special case for when an if statement contains only a single variable/field reference, allowing you to check for the existence of a variable without causing errors.
+To check for the absence of a variable definition, use `unless` instead of `if`.
 To disable this feature, enable the `strictConditionals` configuration option.

 ## Configuration
 Levee can be configured using the `.withConfig` builder method on the LeveeContext object.